KopiasCsaba/ccp_audio_system_manual/for_technicians/troubleshooting.md

 <div style="page-break-after: always;"></div>

-# Baby room TV doesn't work
-## Usually
-It only means the people there didn't follow the instructions posted on the wall on how to turn it on.
-Just go there and turn it on.

 ## No signal
  * That TV only gets signal when the stream is going in OBS.

-## The page can not be found
- * After turning on, the TV needs a minute to connect to the internet, just wait a bit and retry.

 ## What URL?
 If for any reason the TV forgets the URL it needs to load, load this url: